sunilRF9/Sunil-Subramanya/README.md

 # Sunil Subramanya BS

  A dreamer,an aspiring computer scientist and an amateur footballer.
-My passions include Programming, Linux, AI and developing revolutionary apps apart from football.
+My passions include Programming, Linux, AI and developing revolutionary apps and services.

 # Competencies